lucas-cks/Monte-Carlo-Simulation-of-Neutron-Slowing-Down/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## 1. Overview
 This project implements a high-fidelity Monte Carlo simulation of neutron moderation in an infinite, capturing medium.
 It is based on the classic 1956 research by **Coveyou, Bate, and Osborn** at the Oak Ridge National Laboratory[cite: 1].
 The simulation explores the effects of moderator temperature on neutron flux spectra, validating results against **Wigner-Wilkins (1944)** theory[cite: 2].
-For a high-level overview of the physics and methodology, please see my presentation slides.

 [Back to Top](#readme-top)